 Association (OCRA) 24th annual Festival of Lights – “Light and Learn with LAGCOE.”

 “We want to bring positivity to local families during this tough economic time in our community,” said Angela Cring, LAGCOE executive director.
 “We are excited to again host Light and Learn with LAGCOE tointroduces a new avenue to foster education and connect with our Lafayette community.”

 Children of all ages are invited to participate in age-appropriate, fun and festive activities, designed to introduce the next generation to the energy industry.
 Older children will be introduced to circuits and electricity by using a set of Christmas lights.
-Younger children will build and decorate small derrick ornaments out of popsicle sticks.
-This interactive area will teach children about derricks and their uses in the energy industry.
+Younger children will build tinker trees out of washers and bolts, as well as decorate small wooden derrick ornaments.
 Other activities include the LAGCOE Christmas Tree Corner, which will showcase a mechanical oilfield Christmas tree, decorated to look like a standard Christmas tree.

 “Because education is at the heart of our purpose, LAGCOE is excited to participate in the Oil Center’s Festival of Light with Light and Learn with LAGCOE,” said Angela Cring, LAGCOE Executive Director.
 “With a variety of fun, educational activities centered on the energy industry, we know that these activities will surely educate and entertain.”

 The Festival of Lights, held annually on the first Friday in December in the Oil Center, features children’s activities and crafts, photos with Santa, a horse and carriage ride, face painting, live musical entertainment, carnival games, a living nativity, and more.
 Many retail shops will be open during the festival for holiday shopping.
 The festival attracts thousands of locals to celebrate the beginning of the holiday season in the historic Oil Center.